Underwater diving

 Immersion in water and exposure to high ambient pressure have physiological effects that limit the depths and duration possible in ambient pressure diving.
 Humans are not physiologically and anatomically well-adapted to the environmental conditions of diving, and various equipment has been developed to extend the depth and duration of human dives, and allow different types of work to be done.

 In ambient pressure diving, the diver is directly exposed to the pressure of the surrounding water.
 The ambient pressure diver may dive on breath-hold (freediving) or use breathing apparatus for scuba diving or surface-supplied diving, and the saturation diving technique reduces the risk of decompression sickness (DCS) after long-duration deep dives.
 Atmospheric diving suits (ADS) may be used to isolate the diver from high ambient pressure.
-Crewed submersibles can extend depth range, and remotely controlled or robotic machines can reduce risk to humans.
+Crewed submersibles can extend depth range to full ocean depth, and remotely controlled or robotic machines can reduce risk to humans.

 The environment exposes the diver to a wide range of hazards, and though the risks are largely controlled by appropriate diving skills, training, types of equipment and breathing gases used depending on the mode, depth and purpose of diving, it remains a relatively dangerous activity.
 Professional diving is usually regulated by occupational health and safety legislation, while recreational diving may be entirely unregulated.

 Diving activities are restricted to maximum depths of about 40 m for recreational scuba diving, 530 m for commercial saturation diving, and 610 m wearing atmospheric suits.
 Diving is also restricted to conditions which are not excessively hazardous, though the level of risk acceptable can vary, and fatal incidents may occur.

 Recreational diving (sometimes called sport diving or subaquatics) is a popular leisure activity.
 Technical diving is a form of recreational diving under more challenging conditions.
 Professional diving (commercial diving, diving for research purposes, or for financial gain) involves working underwater.
 Public safety diving is the underwater work done by law enforcement, fire rescue, and underwater search and recovery dive teams.
 Military diving includes combat diving, clearance diving and ships husbandry.